 Kai Bae, free

-After another 10 minutes along the river’s edge, the falls themselves hove into view.
+After another 10 minutes on foot along the river’s edge, the falls themselves hove into view.
 There is only the single tier, an impressive drop in itself and the cooling plunge pool but the solitude and peacefulness make the trek more than worthwhile.

 Return to Things to Do in Koh Chang